The 10 Best Places to Live in Oregon

 Oregon is a study in contrasts.
 It has 363 miles of the most breathtaking coastline you’ll encounter anywhere in the world.
 But it also has dense forests, mountain ranges, and high desert country.
 Although it has bustling cities along its I-5 corridor, Oregon also is alive with small towns and rural communities.
 Weather is another marked contrast.
 Yes, it rains during the winter in the western part of the state, but it usually is in the form of a light drizzle rather than a downpour.
 However, the eastern part of the state has a dry, high desert climate.

 In terms of your finances, there’s another variation to consider.
 Although Oregon’s state income tax is one of the higher ones in the U.S., the state collects no sales tax.
 Housing prices also vary widely in the Beaver State.
 September 2020 data from Zillow lists the average home value in the state as $379,503.
-Not surprisingly, Portland and its metro area have some of the most expensive real estates, and rural areas in the eastern part of the state have some of the least costly.
+Not surprisingly, Portland and its metro area have some of the most expensive real estate, and rural areas in the eastern part of the state have some of the least costly.
 If you’re thinking of moving to Oregon, you should know that, while Portland – the state’s weird and wonderful most populous city — gets a lot of national attention, the rest of the state has much to offer.

 From the unforgettable turquoise water of Crater Lake — the deepest lake in the U.S. — to the snowy and majestic Mount Hood — the state’s highest peak — Oregon has something for everyone.